avinor/terraform-azurerm-virtual-network-hub/README.md

 In diagram hub network is connected to on-premise network, but works just as well with public network.

+## NB!
+Important breaking change when upgrading to v3.0.0

+Module versions less than v3.0.0 contains a bug that might have created terraform state that have two addresses pointing to the same azure resource group.
+This is fixed in v3.0.0 and above, but upgrading to v3.0.0 can result in the entire resource group for the spoke being deleted. _Carefully_ inspect the terraform plan before applying.
+As a workaround the terraform state can be manually changed.
+Alternatively the variable `storage_account_resource_group_create` can be set to true, this will prevent the resource group from being deleted.
+This new variable is introduced specifically for this case, and has no other usages.

+The conflicting addresses in terraform state is:

+- module.storage.azurerm_resource_group.storage
+- azurerm_resource_group.vnet

 ## Usage

 To create a simple hub network with no additional firewall or nsg rules: